 - 1. Access the Event Diagram containing the node that you want to delete. - 2.
-On the design canvas, select the node that you want to delete.
+On the design canvas, select the node that you want to delete. - 3.
+At the top of the workspace, in the Edit section, select ...

 The Delete Node dialog box appears, asking you to confirm that you want to delete the selected node.